XinFinOrg/XinFin-Con/docs/index.md

 **Reporting Content:**

-If you see member-only content that you believe violates these rules and guidelines, please flag the post in the product or send them to info@xinfin.org for review.
+If you see member-only content that you believe violates these rules and guidelines, please flag the post in the product or send the same at info@xinfin.org for review.